 While Dr. W. Edwards Deming, and others, have estimated that the organizational system is responsible for a large percentage of problems and performance in organizations (70-85%), it is not at all clear how he (or the others) came to this conclusion nor if it is based on any empirical evidence.
 Organizational systems do not exist without the humans they interact with and influence.
 In other words, organizations without humans have no ontology – they do not exist.
-Consequently, it is not clear how one can study and allocate blame to either the system or the humans since the organization system cannot be studied without the humans.
+Consequently, it is unclear how one can study and allocate blame to the system or the humans since the organization system cannot be studied without humans.
 Without an understanding of human behavior, we cannot understand organizations.
 And, if we don’t understand organizations, we cannot redesign them to perform better.
 It seems that Deming knew this when he proposed psychology as one of four key components in his system of profound knowledge (Deming, 1994).

 Deming’s three psychology concepts

 1. People are different – People come in infinite varieties.
 They have different personalities, educations, interests, values, and so on.
 And, when we combine them into groups, the permutations appear endless.
 This seems obvious, but when it comes to management practice and policy, we seem to act as if everyone is the same and just like us.

 2. People learn differently – While some psychologists claim that they do not have empirical evidence for different learning styles, the fact that people learn in diverse ways and at different speeds is obvious to even the least experienced teacher.
 Yet, we continue to design training and education as if one “size” (combination of methods, sources, etc.) meets everyone’s needs.